viditjain44/E-Commerce-App/README.md

 # E-Commerce-App
-# The techstack i will be using is basically the MERN stack
+# The techstack i will be using is MERN stack